uwspstar/FullStack/CSharp/Unit-Test/readme.md

 ### name convention
 - The name of the method on our test is [MethodName] _```[scenario testing]``` _ ```[expected behavior]```.
 With this convention,
+- [I recommand to use] "Should_ExpectedBehavior_When_StateUnderTest", I use it for both backend and frontend test

 ### How to test private method How to unit test private methods using VSTS unit test?
 https://www.youtube.com/watch?v=Vq6Gcs9LrPQ